ArchipelagoMW/Archipelago/docs/world api.md

 Players provide customized settings for their World in the form of yamls.
 Those are accessible through `self.world.<option_name>[self.player]`.
-A dict of valid options has to be provided in `self.options`.
+A dict of valid options has to be provided in `self.option_definitions`.
 Options are automatically added to the `World` object for easy access.

 ### World Options